AndroidTestBugReport/ReCDroid/README.md

 This VirtualBox image has a default setting: 15GB memory, 4 kernels cpu.
 If your desktop runs this VirtualBox image very slowly, you may consider modifing its default setting to use fewer kernels cpu or less memory.

-ReCDroid may fail to reproduce crashes for some bug reports in VirtualBox, but it should not be too many.
-It is because if the VituralBox image runs on poor hardware, the emulator may be very slow and the response time for a click event may take more than 3 seconds, which exceeds the maximum response time specified by ReCDroid.
+ReCDroid may fail to reproduce crashes for some bug reports in VirtualBox on a system with low-performance hardware.
+This is because if the VituralBox image runs on poor hardware, the emulator may be very slow and the response time for a click event may take more than 3 seconds, which exceeds the maximum response time specified by ReCDroid.
 In this case, ReCDroid will termintate the reproducing process.
-Users are suggested to move the VirtualBox image to a faster physical machine.
+Users are suggested to either configure ReCDroid on the physical machine or move the VirtualBox image to a faster system.

 ## Run ReCDroid on Physical Machine

 It is worth noting that running Android emulator in a VirtualBox ubuntu system is not ideal due to these [reasons](https://stackoverflow.com/questions/14971621/android-emulator-not-starting-in-a-virtualbox-ubuntu-instance).
 The emulator in  VirtualBox is much slower than a physical machine.
-In addition, some emulators with resource consuming android SDK versions have launch error, such as Android 7.0.0, or can not be launched at all, such as Android 5.0.1 and 5.1.1.
+In addition, some emulators with resource consuming android SDK versions may generate launch errors, such as Android 7.0.0, or can not be launched at all, such as Android 5.0.1 and 5.1.1.
 In our case, 25 out of 33 reproduced bug reports (presented in the paper) can be successfully run in VirtualBox.
 If you want to use ReCDroid to reproduce all 33 bug reports, you should prepare a Ubuntu 16.04 physical machine and build the execution environment following  this [instruction](https://drive.google.com/file/d/1cCYkYyc8XQlI81RCSMe3fx-E8AMFypWD/view?usp=sharing).

-###  Description of Result Files Generated By ReCDroid:
+##  Description of Result Files Generated By ReCDroid:

 We use one bug report folder `1.newsblur_s/` as an example.

-#### Input file
+### Input file

 - Bug report: `nlpBugReport/percentbugreport`.